Dan Neidle: Tax Policy Associates

 In 2024, Neidle published a series of reports on businessman Douglas Barrowman and his involvement in complex tax avoidance schemes, including allegations of "shadow fraud".

 Neidle's investigation, which was covered by BBC News and the Financial Times, revealed that Barrowman's schemes misled investors and involved the misuse of offshore companies to evade taxes.
 Following Neidle's publications, Tax Policy Associates called on regulatory bodies to scrutinize Barrowman's activities more closely and consider criminal prosecution.

 In August 2024, Neidle published a report accusing Norwich-based tax consultancy Green Jellyfish of submitting "fraudulent" claims to the UK's research and development (R&D) tax credit scheme, which provides tax incentives for companies working on science and technology projects.
 Neidle's report led to a raid by HM Revenue and Customs (HMRC) at the company's offices and the arrest of eleven directors and employees.
 Following the raid, the company announced it had ceased trading and was closing down.
 The investigation also revealed that the company had made questionable claims for a variety of unlikely businesses, including a butcher, a baker, and a candlestick maker, prompting Neidle to criticize the R&D tax credit programme as being prone to abuse and fraud, costing the UK billions of pounds.

 Neidle was critical of the October 2024 United Kingdom budget, saying that the increase in employer national insurance was one of the worst possible tax increases.

+Following an article published in February 2025 by Neidle that was critical of a wealth management firm, a barrister mentioned in said article brought a defamation lawsuit against Neidle and Tax Policy Associates.
+In March 2026, the High Court struck out the claim by invoking the anti-SLAPP provisions of the Economic Crime and Corporate Transparency Act 2023 for the first time since they came into force.